ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 <link rel="stylesheet" href="{{ "css/style.css" | relURL }}">
 ```

-The relURL function creates site-root-relative link to the file instead of an absolute link that contains the site’s domain name.
+The relURL function creates site-root-relative link to the file instead of an absolute link that contains the site's domain name.
 For ease of development and deployment, you should use relative URLs whenever possible.
-When Hugo generates the site, it’ll copy the contents of the `themes/basic/static directory`, including all subdirectories, into the public directory, so your CSS file will be located at `/css/style.css`.
+When Hugo generates the site, it'll copy the contents of the `themes/basic/static directory`, including all subdirectories, into the public directory, so your CSS file will be located at `/css/style.css`.

 In this chapter, you kept the stylesheet in the static directory of the theme instead of in the static directory in your Hugo site.
-It’s best to follow this convention and use your site’s static directory for images or other assets that are specific to your site, and keep things that are specific to the theme within the theme's directory structure.
+It's best to follow this convention and use your site's static directory for images or other assets that are specific to your site, and keep things that are specific to the theme within the theme's directory structure.
 When you generate your site, Hugo will grab files from both places and put them in the public directory.
-If you name files the same, the ones in your site’s static directory will override the ones in the theme.
+If you name files the same, the ones in your site's static directory will override the ones in the theme.

 ## Chapter 3: Adding Content Sections